caess/vagrant-puppet-template/README.md

 6. Apply the patches:

         git apply <patch1> <patch2> ...
-7. Commit with the desired commit message.
+7. Add the changed files.
+Commit with the desired commit message.